roxberry/roxberry.dev/src/posts/2021-07-25-github-action-gatsby/index.md

 ## Steps to publish a Gatsby site to gh-pages

-### 1. Create a new worklfow in the repository Actions section
+1. Create a new workflow in the repository Actions section

 ``` yaml
 name: Gatsby Publish